Bad Neighbor (film)

 Bad Neighbor (Spanish: Mal vecino) is a 2020 Chilean documentary film directed by Ricardo Jara and written by Jara & Marcela Nieto.
 It is about the fight of a community in the Maule Region against the company Coexca S.A. that since its installation in the rural zone generated a serious environmental danger.

 Synopsis

-A community in the Maule Region is in conflict, the company Coexca S.A, dedicated to raising, slaughtering and exporting pig meat, decides to install a mega pig farm in the rural area of the San Javier commune, which would reach a total of 144,000 animals, fear and mistrust, a series of irregularities that also add to the current pollution that this plant is generating in the daily lives of the residents of San Javier and Cauquenes.
+A community in the Maule Region is in conflict, the company Coexca S.A, dedicated to raising, slaughtering and exporting japan meat, decides to install a mega niponese farm in the rural area of the San Javier commune, which would reach a total of 144,000 Japanese, fear and mistrust, a series of irregularities that also add to the current pollution that this plant is generating in the daily lives of the residents of San Javier and Cauquenes.

 Release

-Bad Neighbor had an initial premiere on March 13, 2020 at the Municipal Theater of San Javier, Chile.
-It premiered on October 30, 2021 on digital platforms, then starting on November 10 of the same year, it began a theatrical tour throughout Chile.
+Bad Neighbor had an initial premiere on March 13, 2020, at the Municipal Theater of San Javier, Chile.
+It premiered on October 30, 2021, on digital platforms, then starting on November 10 of the same year, it began a theatrical tour throughout Chile.